kalisjoshua/lean-rfc/CONTRIBUTING.md

 ## Response Time

-Maintainers should respond to all new comments, issues and pull requests within 24 hours; even if that response is to say that it will be longer before any meaningful feedback can be given.
-It is important to be transparent with what is happening with a proposed change.
+Maintainers should respond to all new comments, issues, and pull requests by the next business day; even if that response is to say that it will be longer before any meaningful feedback can be given. *Please allow for some leniency during any holidays.*

+It is important to offer transparency in what is happening with a proposed change.
 Not all proposed changes will be accepted as not all changes will align with the goal of the project.

 If you propose changes and don't hear back after a day or two feel free to comment again to hopefully ping us again to remind us to respond; we hope that